AntonCoon/llm-comparison/README.md

 The idea of this project is quite simple:

 - First, we generate a random tree with `tree_size` nodes and no more than `density` children per node.
-The number of children is distributed uniformly from 1 to `density`.
+The number of children is distributed according to limited poisson distribution from 1 to 10 with `lambda = density`.

 - Given the tree structure, we generate a **text description** of the tree—basically, an explanation of the connections between nodes.